-MRes: The department offers five Masters of Research (MRes) degrees.
+The department offers four Masters of Research (MRes) degrees:

-The ESRC accredited MRes in Social Anthropology includes various social science components (for more see generic social science components), research and methodology training, along with core social anthropology teaching and dissertation preparation.
-For more information see Postgraduate modules.
+The ESRC accredited MRes in Social Anthropology includes research and methodology training, along with core social anthropology teaching, dissertation preparation and various social science components.

-Finally, we have new degree for 2012: an MRes in Anthropology, Art and Perception (MRes in Anthropology, Art and Perception).
-This MRes forms an important masters’ training for postgraduate research into Anthropology of Art, Material Culture and Visual Expression.
-It takes perception and the senses as its starting point and draws on themes, which extend across the subject boundaries between art and anthropology.
+We also have an MRes in Anthropology, Art and Perception.
+This MRes forms an important masters’ training for postgraduate research into Creativity, the Anthropology of Art, and Visual Expression.
+It takes perception as its starting point, and draws on themes extending across the subject boundaries between art and anthropology.

 The department offers PhD supervision across a diverse range of theoretical interests and topics.
 Prospective PhD candidates have typically taken on projects that are daring, explorative and creative, yet nevertheless require intensive ethnographic fieldwork.